by Brian K. Asbury

 “I did wonder why it was standing in all that water,” said G’nort, shrugging.
 “Oh, well, never mind, huh?
 My ringeroonie’ll keep us from the vacuum of space.”

 Beefeater blanched.
 “Space?”
 He glanced around.
-The sky outside the green bubble surrounding the ship was becoming very dark.
-And the stars were suddenly visible.
-He looked over the rail to see the Earth receding from them.
+The sky outside the green bubble surrounding the ship was becoming very dark, and the stars were suddenly visible.
+Looking over the rail, he saw the Earth receding from them.
 “Oh, my God!
 You’re taking us into outer space?”

 “Yup!” said G’nort, power-ringing a squeaky ball into existence and flipping it into the air with his nose.